UK Independent. Sourced. Primary. · Est. 2024

 HR SOFTWARE GUIDE

-Last Reviewed: April 2026 | Fact-checked against CIPD, ICO, and HMRC guidance.
+Last Reviewed: June 2026 | Fact-checked against CIPD, ICO, HMRC and The Pensions Regulator guidance.
+Pricing verified against provider websites, June 2026.

 KEY FACTS

-• 5.5 million small businesses in the UK — 99% of all businesses (ONS, 2024)
+• 5.5 million small businesses in the UK: 99% of all businesses (ONS, 2024)

 • Average unfair dismissal award: £11,316 (Ministry of Justice, 2024)

-How We Assessed These Platforms
+How These Platforms Were Assessed

 Author: Chandraketu Tripathi, reviewed by the kaeltripton.com editorial team.